openquoll/react-mug/README.md

 }
 ```

-This serves both an adequate playground for the typical practice and a secure starting point for the evolution.
+This serves as both a proper playground for the typical and a safe starting point for the evolution.

 ## <span id="3d3b9ce">Strong support for TypeScript</span>